sagarkarnati/spring-app/README.md

 	*   Securing the communication with Token based authentication.
 *   Create an unique identifier to trace to all the logs.

+## InProgress
+*   Saving files GridFS Support
+*   Full text search support with mongodb
+*   Specifying index in the domain model classes
+*   Integration testing support
+	*	Adding server.xml entries and memory params to the maven integration testing suit

 ## TODO
 *   Auditing entities in Spring Data MongoDB
 *   http://metrics.dropwizard.io/ integration
 *   Spring security
 	*   Using this with angular JS Application running in a different domain.
-*   Specifying index in the domain model classes
-*   Full text search support with mongodb
 *   Full text search support with elastic search.
-*   Saving files GridFS Support
 *   HTTP Request and Response Logging.
 *   PUB-SUB model for mongodb
 *   Spring Profiles for Continuous Integration.